Open-closed Gromov-Witten invariants of 3-dimensional Calabi-Yau smooth toric DM stacks: Introduction

 \subsection{Acknowledgments}

 The first author would like to thank Kwokwai Chan, Naichung Conan Leung and Yongbin Ruan for valuable discussions.
-The research of the first author is partially supported by NSF DMS-1206667.
-The research of the second author is partially supported by NSF DMS-1159416.
+We wish to thank Song Yu for corrections to the previous version of this paper.
+We wish to thank anonymous referees for their comments and suggestions.
+The research of the first author was partially supported by NSF DMS-1206667, a start-up grant at Peking University, NSFC 11831017, NSFC 11890661, and NSFC 12125101.
+The research of the second author was partially supported by NSF DMS-1159416 and NSF DMS-1206667.
+The research of the third author was partially supported by Simons Foundation Collaboration Grant and NSF DMS-1506551.